drewchapin/Brainfuck/README.md

 http://en.wikipedia.org/wiki/Brainfuck

 ##### COMPILING & INSTALLING THE INTERPRETOR
- Linux & GCC

 	$ make
 	$ sudo make install

 ##### BASIC COMMANDS
 	>    increment the data pointer (to the right)
 	<    decrement the data pointer (to the left)
 	+    increase (by one) the byte at the current pointer
-    -    decrease (by one) the byte at the current pointer .    send the byte at the current pointer to stdout ,    accept one byte of input from the standard input [    if the byte at the pointer is zero, then jump to command after next ] ]    if the byte at the pointer is nonzero, then jump to matching [
+	-    decrease (by one) the byte at the current pointer .    send the byte at the current pointer to stdout
+	,    accept one byte of input from the standard input [    if the byte at the pointer is zero, then jump to command after next ] ]    if the byte at the pointer is nonzero, then jump to matching [

 ##### RUNNING A BRAINFUCK PROGRAM

 Save your program as **filename.bf** and run it with

 	$ ./brainfuck filename.bf

 You can also add a shebang to your script

 	#!/usr/bin/env brainfuck
 	[->+<]